 Additionally, if you take any blood thinning or coagulating medications or have any problems with clotting factors in your blood, do not drink cranberry juice without a doctor’s okay.
 Several of the antioxidants in cranberries can enhance your natural clotting factors and/or can enhance your medication to an unhealthy level.

-However, pregnant women are also more likely to develop kidney stones, and the oxalic acid in the cranberries can cause this
+However, pregnant women are also more likely to develop kidney stones, and the oxalic acid in the cranberries can cause this happen quicker.

 Babies and young children should not drink cranberry juice.
 The stress on the kidneys and the digestive system is too much for them and could cause long-term problems.
 Infant death has been linked to cranberry juice.